The digital transformation of HR functions: what role for the HRD?

 Employee evaluation and performance, absence management (vacations, sick leave, maternity leave, etc.), recruitment and even payroll services are now hosted outside the company, in the cloud, with all the flexibility that this can imply.
 Nevertheless, if the massive use of cloud computing is a reality, it implies another major issue for the company: data security.

-, which went into effect in May 2018, requires companies handling personal data to ensure its security.
+The General Data Protection Regulation, or GDPR, which came into force in May 2018, requires companies managing personal data to guarantee their security.
 Companies found guilty of serious breaches of security of the personal data they host and use may face significant fines.
 HR is of course concerned since it handles a considerable amount of personal and confidential data.

 The actions will therefore not only be at the technical level to ensure data security, but also at the level of training and awareness of the people who will be handling them.
 Dematerialization will also result in easier access to data and processes for employees.